mrcavalcanti/mosaicoo/docs/sources/shared/alerts/grafana-managed-alerts.md

 ## Alert evaluation

-Grafana managed alerts are evaluated by the Grafana backend.
+Grafana managed alerts are evaluated by the Mosaicoo backend.
 Rule evaluations are scheduled, according to the alert rule configuration, and queries are evaluated by an engine that is part of core Grafana.

 Alerting rules can only query backend data sources with alerting enabled: